-As one of your constituents, I am writing to ask if you will contact The Treasury on my behalf urging the government to introduce financial support for those who have been excluded from the existing schemes since April.
-I know that my professional body, the Incorporated Society of Musicians has been campaigning on this issue for some time and was disappointed the issue was not resolved in the 2021 Budget.
+As one of your constituents, I am writing to ask if you will contact the Treasury on my behalf urging the Government to introduce financial support for those who have been excluded from the existing schemes since April.

 The coronavirus pandemic has had a devastating impact on the music industry and threatened the livelihoods of musicians across the UK.
 The ONS reported that the arts, entertainment & recreation is the worst affected sector by coronavirus and the situation for us as musicians is particularly concerning.

 Venues in our constituency were not able to platform my work or open to audiences due to safety restrictions or because, while permitted, it was not economical to do so with reduced audience capacity.
 [Insert short description of personal circumstances and the importance of music in your constituency]